Java-F23/Game-Store-System/README.md

 The system consists of several Java classes that facilitate the functionality of the application.
 Here is an overview of the key classes:

 - `Game`: Represents information about a game, including its name, description, ratings, reviews, release date, developer, and more.
 It also handles adding and removing genre tags and applying discounts.
-- `Rate`: Represents a player's rating for a game, including the rating value and the player's name.
-- `Review`: Represents a player's review for a game, including the review text and the player's name.
 - `Player`: Represents a player in the system, including their username, password, email, purchased games, and wallet balance.
 - `Administrator`: Extends the `User` class and represents an administrator with additional capabilities like adding, editing, and removing games, generating reports, and more.
 - `AdministratorDB`: Manages the list of administrators, provides signup and login functionality, and searches for administrators by name.